Praia das Maçãs Prehistoric Monument

 The entrance to the monument is off the main road, in a residential area along Rua Afonso Banheiro.
 It’s an easy walk up the hill from the tram (életrico) station and/or the city market.

 The monument is not open to the public.
 There are active archaelogical excavations ongoing, as well as restoration work.
-The town hall of Sintra hosts occasional guided visits, and the archaeological museum in Odrinhas can organize a visit at other times if requested.
+The town hall of Sintra hosts occasional guided visits, and apparently the archaeological museum in Odrinhas can organize a visit at other times if requested.

 Signage